yegor256/blog/_drafts/object.md

 A good object always works by contracts.
 He expects to be hired not because of his personal merits, but because he obeys the contracts.
-On the other hand, when we hire an object, we shouldn't expect some specific object from a specific class to do the work for us.
+On the other hand, when we hire an object, we shouldn't discriminate and expect some specific object from a specific class to do the work for us.
 We should expect *any* object to do what our contract says.
+As long as the object does what we need, we should not be interested in his class of origin, his sex or religion.

 For example, I need to show a photo on the screen.
 I want that photo to be read from a file in PNG format.
 I'm